Spark Submit run configuration

 Otherwise, click Add EMR Connection or Add SSH Connection.

-In the Application field, click and select the application to be submitted.
+In the Application field, select a way to obtain the application file:

 In the Class field, type the name of the main class of the application.